 Researchers have presented compelling evidence that people whose diets include lots of high glycemic index foods (foods that are high in sugar and simple carbohydrates) tend to experience acne at a greater frequency than those who have low glycemic index diets.
 However, there is no clear scientific consensus on why this connection exists.
 Some experts believe that high glycemic index diets may have negative impacts on hormone balance and the immune system.

 Assumption #1: Eating Greasy Food Causes Greasy Skin

 The substance that makes your skin feel and look greasy is not actually grease at all – it is a natural substance called sebum.
 The purpose of sebum is to moisturize and protect the skin.

 Sebum is produced by a specialized structures called sebaceous glands, which are located deep inside of hair follicles.
 Sebum is produced from the break-down of sebocytes, which are the specialized cells that make up the sebaceous gland.
 Sebocytes are rich in lipids (fatty acids) and triglycerides (fats and oils).
 The sebocytes nearest to the hair follicle die and then dissolve, releasing their contents into the hair follicle.
-The faster the sebaceous gland proliferates (grows), the faster this process of cell death and sebum production takes place, and the more “oily” the skin becomes.
-But eating more fat doesn’t necessarily cause this process to happen any faster.
+The faster the sebaceous gland proliferates (grows), the faster this process of cell death and sebum production takes place, and the more oily the skin becomes.
+But eating more grease and fat does not necessarily cause this process to happen any faster.

-It is also important to note that oil is a generic term for a diverse class of molecules.
-The oils (lipids and triglycerides) in sebum are usually not the same as the oils that you consume when you eat things like fried foods.
+It is also important to point out that oil is a generic term for a diverse class of molecules.
+The oils (lipids and triglycerides) in sebum are not the same as the oils that you consume when you eat things like fried foods.
 There are a lot of intermediate steps between the consumption of dietary oil and the synthesis of sebum, and this makes a direct connection between the two unlikely.

 Assumption #2: Chocolate Causes Acne

+True or False?: Mostly False.
+Chocolate itself has not been shown to have a direct connection with acne symptoms.
 There have been at least two studies that directly examined the relationship between chocolate and acne.
 In both of these studies, the researchers found no correlation between chocolate consumption and acne.

 Assumption #3: Milk Causes Acne

+True or False?: Possibly True.
 There are a handful of studies that suggest a relationship between high levels of milk consumption and increased incidence of acne.
 The authors of these studies suggest that it is possible that hormones in the milk (or hormones stimulated by milk consumption) may be to blame.

 In conclusion, there is some evidence that milk may contribute to symptoms of acne vulgaris, but the exact relationship between milk and acne is not well understood.
 Regardless, for many people it’s worth a shot to cut milk out of their diet for a few weeks and see if that helps improve their acne symptoms.

+The Clear Skin Diet.
 Logan, et al. 2007.
-The Clear Skin Diet

 A systematic review of the evidence for ‘myths and misconceptions’ in acne management: diet, face-washing and sunlight.
+Magin, et al. 2005.

 Diet and acne: a review of the evidence.
+Spencer, et al. 2009.

 A low-glycemic-load diet improves symptoms in acne vulgaris patients: a randomized controlled trial.
+Smith, et al. 2007.

 Does diet really affect acne?
+Ferdowsian, et al. 2010.

 Effect of Chocolate on Acne Vulgaris.
+Fulton, et al. 1969.

 Milk consumption and acne in teenaged boys.
+Adebamowo, et al. 2008.

 Role of insulin, insulin-like growth factor-1, hyperglycaemic food and milk consumption in the pathogenesis of acne vulgaris.
+Melnik, et al. 2009.